fugu13/xapi-profiles/xapi-profiles-spec.md

 `altLabel` | A language map of alternative names in each language `definition` | A language map of the precise definition, including how to use the concept properly in statements `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
-`broader` | The IRI of a concept of the same @type from this profile that has a broader meaning.
+`broader` | An array of IRIs of concepts of the same @type from this profile that have a broader meaning.
-`narrower` | The IRI of a concept of the same @type from this profile that has a narrower meaning.
+`narrower` | An array of IRIs of concepts of the same @type from this profile that have a narrower meaning.
+`related` | An array of IRIs of concepts of the same @type from the same profile that have related meanings that are perfect or near-perfect replacements.
+This MUST only be used on deprecated concepts.
-`broadMatch` | The IRI of a concept of the same @type from a different profile that has a broader meaning.
+`broadMatch` | An array of IRIs of concepts of the same @type from different profiles that have broader meanings.
-`narrowMatch` | The IRI of a concept of the same @type from a different profile that has a narrower meaning.
+`narrowMatch` | An array of IRI of concepts of the same @type from different profiles that have narrower meanings.
-`exactMatch` | The IRI of a concept of the same @type from a different profile that has exactly the same meaning.
-This should be used rarely, mostly to describe connections to vocabularies that are no longer managed and do not use good URLs.
+`exactMatch` | An array of IRIs of concepts of the same @type from different profiles that have exactly the same meaning.
+This should be used rarely, mostly to describe connections to vocabularies that are no longer managed and do not use good URLs, or to offer a replacement for a deprecated concept in another profile.
-`relatedMatch` | The IRI of a concept of the same @type from a different profile that has a related meaning that is not clearly narrower or broader.
+`relatedMatch` | An array of IRIs of concepts of the same @type from different profiles that have related meanings that are not clearly narrower or broader.
 Useful to establish conceptual links between profiles that can be used for discovery.

 ### Extensions